Modoc sucker: Morphological similarity to other fishes

 Modoc sucker is similar in appearance to other fishes in the sucker family and is especially most similar to the Sacramento sucker and Tahoe sucker.
 As a member of the sucker family, it has the typical characteristics of fish in this family, such as a pendulous mouth and a cylindrical body.
 However, they differ from each other in body length, head size, and number of scales, respectively.
 The Modoc sucker is a small fish with a short head and small eyes.
 It is also a small fish with a shorter head and smaller eyes, and the lower lip is deeply concave, with only one of the 5–6 rows of papillae connecting the two-halves; the number of lateral line scales is 73–91; and the number of dorsal fin rays is 9–12.
 However, Sacramento sucker can grow much larger in size and have a relatively long head.
 Specifically, the range of their dorsal fin scales is slightly higher and narrower (11–13) than Modoc sucker.
 In terms of the number of lateral line scales, Sacramento sucker has a relatively lower number of 56–75 than Modoc sucker.
 This feature is an important basis for distinguishing the two species.
-When compared to the Tahoe sucker and Modoc sucker, the Tahoe sucker is larger, up to 24 inches in length, and has a wider distribution throughout the Lahontan Basin of Southeastern Oregon, Nevada, and Northeastern California, primarily inhabiting large lakes and reservoirs.
+When compared to the Tahoe sucker and Modoc sucker, the Tahoe sucker is larger, up to 24 in in length, and has a wider distribution throughout the Lahontan Basin of Southeastern Oregon, Nevada, and Northeastern California, primarily inhabiting large lakes and reservoirs.
 The dorsal fins of the Tahoe sucker have 9–11 fins, usually no more than 12, and the flanks of males appear distinctly red during the breeding season.
 During the breeding season, males have distinctive red stripes on their flanks.